sst/sst/www/docs/constructs/AppSyncApi.md

 ### Adding resolvers

-Add data sources and resolvers after the API has been created.
+You can also add data sources and resolvers after the API has been created.

 #### Adding data sources and resolvers